shabaj-ahmed/SAR_for_habit_formation/README.md

 # Installation and set up

 The following are instructions on how to replicate our study.
-If you would like to collaborate or need help setting up your own system please get in contact with me.
+If you would like to collaborate or need help with replicating this setup please get in contact with me.

 ## Hardware used